jmmarcuis/FitUP/README.md

 ```

 ### 4. Run the project
-Head to the three folders and run each project in powershell
+Head to the three folders and run each project in Powershell or Bash

 ```bash
 npm run dev